Some "tactics" to prepare you for the street and court...

 "There was no stone left uncovered - everything was covered from forms to policies to case laws to reference materials."

 "You covered as much in one day than a 3-day K-9 supervision class I attended and did it better."
-[Prior to 2014, the class was one day.]

 "This class is a MUST for lieutenants and captains regardless of their K9 affiliation.
 This way, when a K9 supervisor makes a request, we won't run into red tape and money issues."